drteeth/elixir-es-cqrs/slides.md

 # Projections / Event handlers

 * Listen for events from many streams
-* Kind of like a SQL view (materialized)
+* Derive new data
-* Derive new data from aggregate streams
+* Combine facts sort of like a SQL Join would
-* Combine facts like a Join does
+* Kind of like a SQL view, but materialized
 * Often in service of a specific view
 * Denormalized
 * Can be Sync or Async